 Yeah, I know it is a sensationalist headline.
 Sue me.
 I am reacting to everyone constantly telling me that social media listening provides “wrong” information.
 They do.
 Every technique that purports to provide insights into markets has some kind of error in them because this isn’t an exact science.
 But to pooh-pooh social media listening on the grounds of inaccuracy is just as dumb as my headline that takes to task all market research.
 What’s really true is that different research tools have different strengths and weaknesses and we should understand them so that we use the right ones for the right purposes.

 So let’s see where social media listening falls short.
 It is certainly true that if you take the average listening tool and look at all the conversations that it marks positive or negative that some of them will be wrong.
+[Full disclosure: I am the Chief Strategist for Converseon, which makes a way-better-than-average listening tool.]
 Now, understand, if you give those same conversations to human beings to analyze, they won’t always agree with each other, so it must be that some of them are wrong, too.
 But no matter, let’s agree that some of the conversations marked by sentiment analysis tools are wrong.

 Some of the answers in market research surveys are wrong, too.
 No, I don’t mean that SurveyMonkey screwed up the answer.
 I mean that people gave the wrong answer.
 They might have said what they thought they would do when they would actually do something else in the real situation.
 Or they might have told you something nice instead of the unvarnished truth.